 Recession-Proof Job Search Strategies for New College Graduates

-While job security is never a sure thing during a recession, it is possible to find, secure and maintain a successful career notwithstanding our weak economy.
-This isn't the first time that college students have graduated during a recession - and probably won't be the last.
-In mid 1990 and then again in mid 2002, the United States experienced economic recession.
-Notwithstanding, most MBAs and other college graduates were able to find good jobs.
+While job security is never a sure thing during a recession, it is possible to find, secure, and maintain a successful career in a challenging job market.
+This is not the first time new graduates have launched careers in tough conditions, and it will not be the last.
+Past cohorts still found good roles by staying focused and adapting.
 Learning from their experience can help you, as a new college graduate, do the same.

 Don't wait for the perfect job to come along immediately